 Unitarian Universalism (UU)

-Unitarians are united by values rather than belief in one set of creed or dogma.
-Our values include acceptance of one another, compassion, and a commitment to justice and equity.
-We believe in exploring the mysteries of life, we believe in ethical living, we believe in living out our spirituality in this world by working for peace, justice, equality, democracy, and respect—for one another, as well as for the interdependent web of life, of which we are all a part.
+Unitarians and Universalists (UUs) are united by values rather than belief in one set of creed or dogma.
+Our values include acceptance of one another, compassion, a commitment to justice and equity, and in dismantling systemic barriers to full inclusion.
+We believe in exploring the mysteries of life, we believe in ethical living, we believe in living out our values in this world by working for peace, justice, equity, democracy, inclusion and respect—for one another, as well as for the interdependent web of life, of which we are all a part.

 We believe that it is not who or what you believe in that is important, but rather, how you live your life.